paolinadoleva/Breakout/README.md

 ## Rubric
 * 40 - Participation
-* 20 - Working States in the Game
+* 25 - Working States in the Game
+  * 15 - Implemented a Game Over Screen
+    * 5 - Game Over screen is displayed when the game starts.
+    * 5 - Game Over screen transitions to the game upon user input.
+    * 5 - Game Over screen is displayed when the user runs out of lives
+  * 10 - Working pause menu
+    * 5 - Pause menu is triggered by user input.
+(Pause menu cannot be activated during the Game Over screen)
+    * 5 - Pause menu is terminated by user input.
-* 20 - Deflection of the ball is fluid and fun to play
+* 15 - Brick deflection is fluid and fun to play (i.e. not buggy)
-* 20 - Game keeps track of score, lives, and level.
+* 15 - Game keeps track of score, lives, and level.
+  * 3 - Score is increased when hitting bricks (or destroying them).
+    > I will leave this as a creative choice to you.
+  * 3 - Lives are decreased when the ball falls off the screen.
+  * 3 - Levels are increased when a user destroys the last block on the screen.
+  * 3 - New Bricks are generated when a user completes a level.
+    > __NOTE:__ An ideal game would also reset the ball at this point.
+  * 3 - Score, lives, and level are reset when it is game over.

 # Lab 12 - Binary File I/O
 One way that we will modernize this game is by allowing the user to save.